 Let us consider the political backdrop against which this school is being held.
 Even as we meet, the economies of Southeast Asia are in turmoil.
 Almost overnight, the existence of hundreds of millions of people is being placed in peril.
 In Indonesia, the value of the currency fell by 22 percent the day before yesterday.
 In the course of six months, the Indonesian rupee has lost nearly 80 percent of its value.
 The IMF is demanding a regime of brutal austerity, and under these conditions the eruption of massive social struggles is inevitable.

 At issue here is not an Indonesian problem, but a world-historical task.
-Thus, we end this school as we began it, by stressing that the future of humanity in the 21st century depends on its assimilation of the lessons of the strategic historical experiences of the 20th.
-And if I were compelled to state, in just a few words, the principal conclusion at which we have arrived at the end of our examination of this troubled century, it is that the destiny of mankind is inescapably intertwined with the struggle for the development of socialist consciousness and culture within the international working class, a struggle which finds its essential political expression in the building of the World Party of Socialist Revolution.
+Thus, we end this school as we began it, by stressing that the future of humanity in the twenty-first century depends on its assimilation of the lessons of the strategic historical experiences of the twentieth.
+And if I were compelled to state, in just a few words, the principal conclusion at which we have arrived at the end of our examination of this troubled century, it is that the destiny of mankind is inescapably intertwined with the struggle for the development of socialist consciousness and culture within the international working class, a struggle which finds its political expression in the building of the World Party of Socialist Revolution.

 Workers International Press, Number 1, February 1997, p.
 21.

 Karl Marx, Capital, Volume 1 (New York: International Publishers, 1967), p.
 76.